luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 ## Process: Conceptualize

-On this step, we gathered our insights and began shaping our hypothesis into potential concepts.
+In this step, we gathered our insights and began shaping our hypothesis into potential concepts.

 ![Process_ Conceptualize](https://user-images.githubusercontent.com/349454/193654360-96758f91-6145-40b5-8bb9-af7c045f82df.png)

 ### Overwhelmed with insights, we needed to start prioritizing to form a strategy.
-- Understand key pain-points, wants and needs
+- Understand key pain points, wants, and needs
 - Classify all insights gathered
 - Present our synthesis to stakeholders